anayrat/blog/content/post/draft/2018-02-28-Replication-logique-fonctionnement-interne.en.md

 -rw------- 1 postgres postgres  176 févr.
 18 15:53 state
 -rw------- 1 postgres postgres 656K févr.
 18 15:53 xid-51689068-lsn-92-98000000.snap
 ```

+We also note that the notion of change corresponds to a line and not
+an order.
+For example, a single insert of 4096 lines will result in the writing
+of a \*.snap file.

 Each wal sender had to serialize changes on disk.